Intermezzo: Breaking away, redefining freedom

 Across these six patterns, the through-line is clear.
 Learning freedom shows up moments of fragility: a student trusted to choose their own direction; a class that takes the time to explore an unexpected question; a community project that bridges disciplines without worrying about where it “fits” in the curriculum.
 It is pressured on all sides: by bureaucratic inertia, by politics, by the deep habit of measuring worth in numbers.
 But it continues to appear, often where it is least expected, because people make deliberate choices to protect it.

-Our task is to see them as part of the same shift, one that prizes agency over compliance, depth over speed, and shared purpose over narrow performance.
+The challenge now is to see them as part of the same shift, one that prizes agency over compliance, depth over speed, and shared purpose over narrow performance.
 Learning freedom embraces trust, curiosity, and space to act.
 And in the long run, those are the conditions that allow education to flourish.